“My Landlord Won’t Fix My Mold Problem”

 Over the years, one of the re-occuring situations that we see is landlords and tenants having disputes over mold.
 Both landlords and tenants come to us and request and inspection to either prove the other person wrong or figure out what needs to be done to fix the problem.
 We would like to start this article by saying the same thing that we tell clients in this situation looking for advice.
 MI&T is not a legal service and any advice we give is simply an opinion based on past experiences we have had.
 If you find yourself in a dispute with your landlord or tenant, please check your states laws on rights that you have in order to make a sound decision and avoid consequences that you may not like.

 With that being said, our mold testing services do offer a lot of value to people that find themselves in this type of situation.
 First and foremost, bringing in an inspector to evaluate the property can act as mediation.
 Arguments about indoor mold growth are usually the tenant claiming there is a problem and the landlord saying there isn’t.
 Whenever there is a dispute where it is one person’s word against another, an unbiased third party can help.
 Not to mention after the inspection is complete and samples are analyzed, there will be concrete evidence proving whether or not a problem exists.
 Most of the time this offers a peaceful resolution and causes the other party to give in.
 Either the tenant stops claims about mold causing problems after an expert says there is not elevated conditions, or the landlord agrees to pay for the recommended repairs.
+Once again this is not legal advice, but we have seen the method below work very well.
+Email is recommended over phone calls so you have documentation of everything.

 Unfortunately, we do run into situations when the landlord or building manager refuses to make repairs even after an inspection has proven a problem exists.
 This is where things can get a little hairy.
 If you find yourself in this type of situation, we highly suggest that you get the advice of an attorney or someone familiar with state laws prior to making any drastic decisions.
 You need to find out what rights you have and go from there.
 Are there any laws about mold and inhabitable conditions pertaining to breaking a lease?
 Do you have the right to withhold rent?
 If you live in a building, are there other units experiencing similar problems?
 These are all things that you should find out before taking the next step.